PM Andrej Babis front-runner in Czech vote, despite scandals | Politics

 Two days of balloting are being held to fill 200 seats in the lower house of Parliament, the main legislative body in the eastern European country that's a member of the European Union and NATO.

-However, all polls favor his centrist ANO (YES) movement to come first with at least 25 percent of the vote.
+However all polls favor his centrist ANO (YES) movement to come first with at least 25% of the vote.
 But it's not clear if Babis will win big enough to be able to form a new coalition government.

+“What we need is stability in these turbulent times,” Babis said Friday after casting his ballot in northern town of Lovosice.
+“We shouldn't change the government now.”
 The latest scandal linked Babis to offshore accounts.
-Findings by the International Consortium of Investigative Journalists dubbed the "Pandora Papers," alleged that Babis put USD 22 million into shell companies to buy 16 properties in southern France.

-The liberal Pirate Party and STAN, a group of mayors and independent candidates, formed a center-left coalition.

-Each coalition is predicted to win about 20 percent of the vote, and they have both signaled that they would cooperate in forming a new government if given the chance.
+Each coalition is predicted to win about 20% of the vote, and they have both signaled that they would cooperate in forming a new government if given the chance.

 He hasn't ruled out forming a coalition with Freedom and Direct Democracy, an anti-migrant, anti-Muslim party that wants to lead the country out of the EU and hold a referendum on NATO membership.
-The party is polling at a bit over 10 percent.
+The party is polling at a bit over 10%.

+The election will determine “if we will be moving towards Brussels to lose Czech sovereignty and independence,” Freedom and Direct Democracy leader Tomio Okamura said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)